ubc-minetest-classroom/realterrain/README.md

 b. increase/decrease the **size** of the image (this may cause artifacts which will require a light Gaussian blur to remove.
 Be aware that applying a Gaussian blur will likely cause some elevation data to be lost, resulting in rounder less-jagged looking mountains and valleys.)

 ### Changelog
+#### 0.1.2
+- updated existing tree schems so that all leaf nodes param2 is set to 0 (decay).
+Tested all trees by digging trunk.
+- added grassy boulders and two new tree types (bonsai and marshtree).
+- fixed bug occuring in marsh biome where shrubs were being generated over water
+- added fireflys to marshes
+- added table of trees to force load (aka overwrite all existing nodes).
+Included bushes and jungletree3 (emergent jungle tree has a trunk thicker than one block)

 #### 0.1.1
 - forked project from [realterrain](https://github.com/bobombolo/realterrain)
 - removed ~~in-game interface~~